× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Description.
 This weapon, when thrown, instantly reappears in the user’s grasp so long as they remain within 20m of it.

 Higher Levels.
-At 3rd level, it reappears as long as the user is within 50m.
-At 4th level, it reappears within 200m.
-As an artifact, it returns to the user so long as it is within 1km of them.
+At 3rd level, it reappears as long as the user is within 100m.
+At 4th level, it reappears within 1km.
+As an artifact, it returns to the user so long as both are on the same plane.

 Aetherite.
 Light.